ASSERT-KTH/nano-agent/train/README.md

 # VERL Training for Nano Agent

 VERL-compatible training setup for Nano using exact tool implementations.
-This directory contains VERL-wrapped versions of Nano's tools and configs for distributed RL training.
+This directory contains VERL-wrapped versions of Nano's tools and SLURM scripts for distributed RL training.

 ## Quick Start